PreventionBy Mayo Clinic Staff

-- Discuss the dangers with your teen.
+- Discuss the dangers.
 Emphasize to your teen that just because drugs are prescribed by a doctor doesn't make them safe — especially if they were prescribed to someone else or if your child is already taking other prescription medications.

-- Set rules about your child's prescription medications.
-Let your teen know that it's not OK to share medications with others — or to take medications prescribed for others.
-Emphasize the importance of taking the prescribed dose of medication and talking with the doctor before making changes.
+- Set rules.
+Let your teen know that it's not OK to share medications with others — or to take drugs prescribed for others.
+Emphasize the importance of taking the prescribed dose and talking with the doctor before making changes.

 - Keep your prescription drugs safe.
 Keep track of quantities and keep them in a locked medicine cabinet.